-The coronavirus threat and the ultimate impact on society and the sports community is unknown at this time.
+The coronavirus threat and the ultimate impact on society and the sports community is still unknown at this time.
 The situation is fluid with new information being released almost hourly regarding the progression of the COVID-19 outbreak and what steps various sports organizations are taking to address the situation.
-The current trend is from risk mitigation to cancellation but the situation may reverse in the weeks or months to follow.
-However, any significant threat should be taken seriously and treated with the application of the risk management process.
+The trends have swung from mitigation to cancellation and now back to mitigation again with the planned reopening of various states.

 There is safety in following the lead of authority sources